 The most effective way to do this is to treat the extra payment as a fixed bill.
 Calculate how much you can afford above minimums, set it up as an automatic transfer on payday, and don't give yourself the option to spend it first.

 If cash flow is tight, even $50–$100 extra per month applied consistently compounds into meaningful results.
-A $5,000 credit card balance at 22% with $200/month in payments takes 30 months and costs $1,350 in interest.
-Adding $100 more per month cuts it to 20 months and $890 in interest — $460 saved for $2,000 of additional payments.
+A $5,000 credit card balance at 22% APR with $200/month in payments takes about 34 months and costs roughly $1,750 in interest.
+Increasing to $300/month cuts the payoff time to about 21 months and reduces interest to roughly $1,020 — saving about $730.

 When Neither Method Is the Right Next Step